 The atmosphere at a music event or the consumption of alcohol may encourage people to behave more recklessly than they otherwise would.
 Common causes of injuries at a concert or festival include:

 Whether you’re attending a gig, or working at the venue, if you’re injured and it was no fault of your own, then you should contact us to see if you are entitled to compensation.

-Any venue used for public entertainment has to be licensed by the local authority where it is situated, and its officers will make regular inspections to ensure precautions such as marking of fire safety exits and removal of obstructions which might cause a hazard have been carried out.
+Any venue used for public entertainment has to be licensed by a local authority, and its officers will make regular inspections to ensure precautions, such as sufficiently marking fire exits and removing hazardous obstructions, have been carried out.

-Outdoor music concerts and festivals have health and safety hazards of their own, and often organisers issue a disclaimer to ticket holders suggesting that they must be responsible for their own care while on the site.
+Outdoor music concerts and festivals have separate health and safety hazards, and often organisers will issue a disclaimer to attendees suggesting they are responsible for their own care while on the site.

 If you have suffered an injury while at a concert or music festival through no fault of your own, you may be able to make a compensation claim for your pain and suffering.
 YouClaim’s experienced injury solicitors can help you claim the damages you deserve and offer you the help and advice to ensure you are successful.